 Far North Queensland, the most populous region in Northern Australia and boasting one of the most diverse regional economies nationwide, continues to play an outsized role in contributing to the prosperity of Queensland.

-No region in Australia is more internationally connected than Cairns and Far North Queensland; our geographic proximity and unique connections to the Asia Pacific and beyond are what truly makes Cairns Australia’s most global regional city1.
+No region in Australia is more internationally connected than Cairns and Far North Queensland; our geographic proximity and unique connections to the Asia Pacific and beyond are what truly makes Cairns Australia’s most global regional city.
 It is this proximity which provides the opportunity to capitalise on our world class produce and exports as well as advances in aviation technology, further deepening and strengthening these international connections.

 Tropical North Queensland’s unique advantages brings with it increasing population pressures requiring strategic investments into health, regional connectivity and food, water, and housing security that will sustain us to 2034 and beyond.
 The priorities outlined below enable the region to enhance its liveability, sustain a growing population and foster economic growth while continuing to play host to millions of national and international tourists.
 By 2032, the region will require an additional 65,000 beds to provide for tourists alone.
 And tourists and residents alike depend on secure and safe water supply, reliable connectivity and access to health services.